-2360.2.4 FAPE for children advancing from grade to grade:
+2360.2.4 FAPE for children advancing from grade to grade (34 CFR § 300.101(c))

-Each LEA shall provide a FAPE to any individual child with a disability, who is eligible for special education, even though the child has not failed or been retained in a course or grade and is advancing from grade to grade.
+Each LEA shall provide a FAPE to any individual child with a disability, who is eligible for special education and related services, even though the child has not failed or been retained in a course or grade\and is advancing from grade to grade.
 The determination that a child advancing from grade to grade may be eligible for special education shall be made on an individual basis by the child's EPT or IEP team.